 Why Would a Newborn Be on a Ventilator?

 Babies that are born prematurely or with other complications may have difficulty breathing on their own.
-Newborns with respiratory difficulties will be put on a ventilator to help ensure that they get enough oxygen until they are able to breath independently.
+Newborns with respiratory difficulties will be put on a ventilator to help ensure that they get enough oxygen until they can breathe independently.

 If a baby is not breathing normally when they are first born, doctors must take immediate steps to resuscitate them.
 Neonatal emergency resuscitation usually involves manually clearing the baby’s airways, then administering positive air pressure, often with a bag ventilator.